PX4/PX4-user_guide/en/config/airspeed.md

    If they are swapped then the sensor will read a large negative differential pressure when you blow into the tube, and the calibration will abort with an error.
    :::

-1. The GUI of *QGroundControl* tells you if the calibration was successful or not.
+1. *QGroundControl* then tells you if the calibration was successful or not.

 ## Further Information